 What to look for on a therapist's profile

 Pay attention to how they describe their approach.
-"I use Cognitive Behavioral Therapy (CBT)" tells you something specific: they have a structured method focused on thought patterns and behaviors.
+"I use Cognitive Behavioral Therapy (CBT)" tells you something specific about their method.
+They have a structured approach focused on thought patterns and behaviors.
 "I offer a warm, supportive space" doesn't tell you how they actually work.
-If you want to understand what CBT involves, we wrote a guide to it.

 Also check whether they offer telehealth.
 If you're in California, the state allows licensed therapists to see clients over secure video.
 Filter for it upfront so it's not an afterthought.